 Call for nominations

 The Office of the Vice-President, Research (OVPR) and the program’s Council of Chairs are accepting nominations for the 2019-2020 Francophone Mobility Chair.
-The following themes will be prioritized for 2019/2020:
+For 2019-2020, the following research themes are (but not limited to):

 - Migration, immigration, transnational spaces and models of integration in the French-speaking world